-- monitoring of pupil progress by the Inclusion Lead and SLT - analysis of pupil tracking data and test results for individual pupils and for cohorts - value-added data for pupils on the SEND register - monitoring of procedures and practice by the SEND governor - the school's annual SEND review, which evaluates the success of the policy and sets new targets for development - the school improvement plan, which is used for planning and monitoring provision in the school - visits from LA personnel and Ofsted inspection arrangements - feedback from parents and staff, both formal and informal, following meetings to produce individual targets, revise provision and celebrate success.
+- monitoring of pupil progress by the SENDCo and SLT - analysis of pupil tracking data and test results for individual pupils and for cohorts - value-added data for pupils on the SEND register - monitoring of procedures and practice by the SEND governor annual SEND review, which evaluates the success of the policy and sets new targets for development - the school improvement plan, which is used for planning and monitoring provision in the school

-regular Inclusion meetings involving Head Teacher and Inclusion Lead evaluating progress and provision and setting future targets.
+- visits from LA personnel and Ofsted inspection arrangements - feedback from parents and staff, both formal and informal, following meetings to produce individual targets, revise provision and celebrate success. - regular Inclusion meetings involving Head Teacher and SENDCo evaluating progress and provision and setting future targets.